Sophos Firewall v21.5: New features for security and usability

 - Support for Sophos Connect Client: Version 2.4 and higher on Windows platforms.

-- Uniform configuration: The same Entra ID SSO-Server is used for VPN Portal, SSL VPN and IPsec configurations.
+- Unified configuration: The same Entra ID SSO server is used for VPN portal, SSL VPN and IPsec configurations.

-To configure Entra ID SSO in Sophos Firewall v21.5, set up the authentication server with the Azure Application ID.
-Make sure that the URLs for the VPN Portal and remote access are registered as callback URLs in Azure.
-For the Sophos Connect Client, import a provisioning file that specifies the gateway settings.
-Here is an example of such a file:
+Setup: To configure Entra ID SSO in Sophos Firewall v21.5, set up the authentication server with the Azure Application ID.
+Make sure the URLs for the VPN portal and remote access are registered as callback URLs in Azure.
+For the Sophos Connect Client, a provisioning file specifying the gateway settings must be imported.
+Here is an example:

 [